Sports Coach Logo Sports Coach Training Principles Fitness Components

 To devise the best strength programme based on the event's requirements, we have to analyse the event in terms of muscle use, the type of contractions each muscle uses, the biomechanics of the movement and whether maximum strength or strength endurance is the goal.
 This kind of "needs analysis" should govern the design of any strength programme.
 As an illustration of such an analysis, let us look at running the 10K.

 In 10K running, 97% of the energy for muscle contractions comes from aerobic metabolism.
 Thus, the predominant muscle fibre units recruited at 10K pace will be the aerobic Type 1 and 2a units.
-The more anaerobic Type 2a and 2b units may only be recruited towards the end of the race as the muscles tire and glycogen is depleted.
+The more anaerobic Type 2a and 2b units may only be recruited towards the end of the race as the muscles tyre and glycogen are depleted.
 (Type 2a fibre units can utilise both aerobic and anaerobic metabolism.)

 Do not overlook the trunk and hips

-The other major body part that requires strength training for running is the trunk and hip area.
-Here the major muscles involved during running are the erector spinae (back), abdominals (stomach), obliques (side) and abductors (top of the bum).
+The trunk and hip area are the other major body parts that require strength training for running.
+Here, the significant muscles involved during running are the erector spinae (back), abdominals (stomach), obliques (side) and abductors (top of the bum).
 These muscles are not so involved with running as the leg muscles, yet nonetheless serve a vital role in pelvis and trunk stabilisation and posture control.
 Biomechanical research has shown that the pelvis and trunk area must be rigid and supported by its muscles for the legs to work effectively in propelling the body.
 Otherwise, the drive from the legs will be wasted.

 Training the upper body